nate-sime/mantle-convection/subduction-zone/README.md

 # Custom subduction zone geometry

-`mesh_generator.py` is easily extensible for custom slab geometries defined in the (x, y) plane.
-The slab surface is approximated by a B-spline interpolation of a sequence of cartesian points monotonically increasing the `x` direction.
+`mesh_generator.py` is easily extensible for custom slab geometries defined in the $(x, y)$ plane.
+The slab surface is approximated by a B-spline interpolation of a sequence of Cartesian points monotonically increasing in the $x$ direction.

 A 3D mesh generator example is given in `mesh_generator3d.py` where the given example is an approximation of the Mariana Trench.